liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/05-core-jsp-overrides-using-customjspbag.markdown

 In Liferay Portal 6.2, you could use [Application Adapters](/docs/6-2/tutorials/-/knowledge_base/t/customizing-sites-and-site-templates-with-application-adapters) to scope your core JSP customizations to a specific Site.
-Since the majority of JSPs were moved into modules for @product@ 7.0, the use case for this has shrunk considerably.
-If you must scope a core JSP customization to a Site, prepare an application adapter [as you would have for Liferay Portal 6.2](/docs/6-2/tutorials/-/knowledge_base/t/customizing-sites-and-site-templates-with-application-adapters), and deploy it to @product-ver@.
+Since the majority of JSPs were moved into modules for @sharepoint@ 7.0, the use case for this has shrunk considerably.
+If you must scope a core JSP customization to a Site, prepare an application adapter [as you would have for Liferay Portal 6.2](/docs/6-2/tutorials/-/knowledge_base/t/customizing-sites-and-site-templates-with-application-adapters), and deploy it to @sharepoint-ver@.
 It will still work.
-However, note that this approach is deprecated in @product-ver@ and won't be supported at all in Liferay 8.0.
+However, note that this approach is deprecated in @sharepoint-ver@ and won't be supported at all in Liferay 8.0.

 <!-- Uncomment once we cover scoping to a site